Skip to content

 It makes the data idempotent: the same event stream always produces the same state.
 Every training run is a reproducible experiment because the same inputs always produce the same state.

-It gives every downstream component a stable contract: ask for state at time T and get the same answer whether training offline or inferring online.
+It gives every downstream component a stable contract: ask for state at ledger T and get the same answer whether training offline or inferring online.

 The canonical state abstraction enforces these guarantees at the architecture level (Sculley et al., 2015).